inria-emeraude/son-ens/web/docs/lectures/audio-sys.md

-# Lecture 3: Digital Audio Systems Architectures and Audio Callback
+# Digital Audio Systems Architectures and Audio Callback

 By the end of this lecture, you should be able to produce sound with your Teensy and have a basic understanding of the software and hardware architecture of embedded audio systems.